evcb/aca-riscv/README.md

 # Project

-This project is a temptive implementation of a 32-bit pipeline RISC-V processor designed for low-power Spacial applications.
+This project is a implementation of a 32-bit pipeline RISC-V processor designed for low-power Spacial applications.

 # Requirements